S2-group/rosbag-extractor/README.md

-# Extracting ROS Communication Architecture Reconfiguration From ROS Bag Files
+# Automatic Extraction of Time-windowed ROS Computation Graphs from ROS Bag Files

 This repository contains the replication package and dataset of the paper submitted to RobotSoftwareArchitecture@ICRA 2023.